reedcodes/talks/src/html/2021-pcaaca/markdown/04-trauma-intro.md

 Notes:
 - trauma and abuse whether they realize it or not
+- Murdoch has unknowingly, until now, been living under the abusive authority of The Strangers

 ---

 <!-- .slide: data-background-image="images/screen-broken-syringe.png" -->

 Notes:
-- failed memory injection
+- due to failed memory injection due to the failed memory injection, Murdoch now only has "memory scraps"
-- "memory scraps" allow him to begin the process of
+- yet these still allow him to begin the process of
   - determining the truth
   - surviving his trauma